MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/Get-MgUserOnenoteSectionPage.md

 # Get-MgUserOnenoteSectionPage

 ## SYNOPSIS
-Retrieve a list of page objects from the specified section.
+The collection of pages in the section.

-> [!NOTE]
+Read-only.
-> To view the beta release of this cmdlet, view [Get-MgBetaUserOnenoteSectionPage](/powershell/module/Microsoft.Graph.Beta.Notes/Get-MgBetaUserOnenoteSectionPage?view=graph-powershell-beta)
+Nullable.

 ## SYNTAX